ladybug-tools/spider/gbxml-viewer/r13/gv-num-numbers/README.md

 ## Issues

 * Still a work-in-progress
+* 2018-04-02 ~ Theo ~ In need of a clean up and streamlining
 * 2018-04-02 ~ Theo ~ needs better handling of internal doors
 * Is knowing the number of surfaces in a particular set interesting?
 	* Could be added as a tooltip